AlastairTaft/node-doc-generator/README.md

-Generate node style documentation.
 Adapted from the code used to generate the official node.js docs.

 # Usage